andDevW/LibreKCSM/README.md

 <br>
 <br>

 ## This app is designed to provide listeners of KCSM Jazz 91 with a commercial-free Android experience.
-## The [Official KCSM app](https://play.google.com/store/apps/details?id=com.securenetsystems.kcsm&hl=en) available on Google Play contains advertising that generates revenue for KCSM.
-## Please bare this in mind while using LibreKCSM and contribute to the station.
+## If you enjoy KCSM please contribute to the station.

 ### Support